isomorphic-software/smartclient-docs/classes/Reify.md

 ## ClassMethod: Reify.loadProject

 ### Description
-Loads projects from the [reify](../kb_topics/reify.md#kb-topic-reify-overview) server specified by [Reify.serverURL](#classattr-reifyserverurl) (or [LoadProjectSettings.serverURL](LoadProjectSettings.md#attr-loadprojectsettingsserverurl)) using the [ProjectLoaderServlet](../kb_topics/servletDetails.md#kb-topic-the-core-and-optional-smartclient-servlets), reachable at the relative path [Reify.projectLoaderPath](#classattr-reifyprojectloaderpath) (or [LoadProjectSettings.projectLoaderPath](LoadProjectSettings.md#attr-loadprojectsettingsprojectloaderpath)) underneath the server URL, and fires the given callback after the project has been cached.
+Loads projects from the Reify server specified by [Reify.serverURL](#classattr-reifyserverurl) (or [LoadProjectSettings.serverURL](LoadProjectSettings.md#attr-loadprojectsettingsserverurl)) using the [ProjectLoaderServlet](../kb_topics/servletDetails.md#kb-topic-the-core-and-optional-smartclient-servlets), reachable at the relative path [Reify.projectLoaderPath](#classattr-reifyprojectloaderpath) (or [LoadProjectSettings.projectLoaderPath](LoadProjectSettings.md#attr-loadprojectsettingsprojectloaderpath)) underneath the server URL, and fires the given callback after the project has been cached.
 When a project is loaded, all of its DataSources and screens (except where explicitly overridden by settings) are also cached in the project.

 See [RPCManager.loadProject](RPCManager.md#classmethod-rpcmanagerloadproject) for further details.